 - VI.F.1.
 PARTIAL COMPLIANCE - ACH has implemented policies regarding medication administration in collaboration and agreement with courtappointed Experts.
 In addition, several key changes have been completed including changes in pharmacy schedules, deployment of new pill carts, reassigning some tasks, and improving the network capacity.
-Additional medical escorts are required to ensure efficient operations. - VI.F.1.a SUBSTANTIAL COMPLIANCE QI has begun auditing to this provision and found that staff have maintained SUBSTANTIAL COMPLIANCE in both the audit of August 2022 (100% compliance) and February 2023

-(96% compliance) of meeting timeliness standards for patients receiving initial medications.
+Additional medical escorts are required to ensure efficient operations. - VI.F.1.a SUBSTANTIAL COMPLIANCE QI has begun auditing to this provision and found that staff have maintained SUBSTANTIAL COMPLIANCE in both the audit of August 2022 (100% compliance), February 2023 (96% compliance), and August 2023 (100% compliance) of meeting timeliness standards for patients receiving initial medications.
 See Section VI.
-B Intake for audit detail.
+B Intake for audit detail. - VI.F.1.b.
+PARTIAL COMPLIANCE Staff document each administered medication as required in the patient's MAR.
+The medication refusal form has been modified and staff have been trained on the requirement to educate patients on adverse health consequences upon refusal.
+Handheld tablets have been purchased for testing effectiveness nurses being able to document in real-time when administering medications at the cell.
+The devices need to be HIPAA-compliant and compatible with the EHR.
+Nursing is providing feedback and additional tablets will be ordered based on feedback and the ability to meet the need.